RobinDavid/pyADS/README.md

 pyADS
 =====

-Python module to manipulate Windows Alternate Data Stream (ADS) in Python.
+Python module to manipulate NTFS Alternate Data Stream (ADS) of files and directories in Python.
 Article link: http://robindavid.comli.com/pyads/

 How it works?
 -------------

-To access Alternate Data Streams of NTFS almost the only function(if not the only) is FindFirstStreamW of Windows.
+On Windows Vista, Windows Server 2003 and later, NTFS Alternate Data Streams can be accessed using the FindFirstStreamW and FindNextStreamW functions.
 So this module is a direct interface to this function using ctypes.
 The functionalities are:

 * List Alternate streams